bobleesj/learn-swift-with-bob/course/object-oriented-swift/property-observers.md

 [2003_property_observers.playground](https://www.dropbox.com/sh/tfvmjjrppvy0g01/AABB5kYVgf6ImcptnOvQ53VGa?dl=0)

 ## Conclusion
-Great!
-The whole purpose of using property observer is to write less code but provide greater readability.
-You don't have to create a function with a switch or else-if statement.
-As you've seen there are ways ways to check whether user has been logged or not, computed property for me works great because it provides a separate block of code with distinct keywords such as `didSet` and `willSet`.
+The purpose of using property observers is not only to write less code but also to provide greater readability through the distinctive keywords.
+You no longer have to create unnecessary functions filled with `switch` or `else-if` statements.
+No need.

+In the next lesson, you will design init methods that may return `nil` through failable initializations.